Performs a multinomial logistic regression. Select in the dialog a target column (combo box on top), i.e.

 The SAG solver optimizes the problem using

-This form of regularization is the Bayesian version of other regularization approaches such as Ridge or LASSO.
+regularization is the Bayesian version of other regularization approaches such as Ridge or LASSO.
+Currently

 Potential Errors and Error Handling

+set.
 This requires a reasonable distribution of the target values and non-constant, uncorrelated columns.
-While

-some of these properties are checked during the node execution you may still run into errors during the
+While some of these properties are checked during the node execution you may still run into errors during

-one or more target categories.
-Try to get more data or remove rows for target categories that may cause
+about one or more target categories.
+Try to get more data or remove rows for target categories that

-the error.
-If you are interested in a model for one target category make sure to group the target
+may cause the error.
+If you are interested in a model for one target category make sure to group the

-A common preprocessing step is to us a correlation filter to remove highly correlated learning columns.
+independence.
+A common preprocessing step is to us a correlation filter to remove highly correlated

-if the domain of the target column is not available.
-In this case the node determines the domain values right
+empty if the domain of the target column is not available.
+In this case the node determines the

 Reference category

-order of the target column domain to be preserved by checking the box.
+enforce the order of the target column domain to be preserved by checking the box.
+Note, if a

 Solver